How the National Teacher Shortage Affects the Job Market

 Across the country, severe teacher shortages, especially in small towns and urban areas, mean trouble for some schools districts.
 Teachers with emergency or out-of-field credentials are commonplace in schools due to the national teacher shortage.
 In some areas, many public school teachers have neither a college major nor minor in their primary field.

 Due to growing student enrollments, high turnover rates and teacher retirements, education and policy experts estimate the teacher shortage will create a higher than average number of openings for teachers in the nation’s elementary and secondary schools.
-The U.S. Bureau of Labor Statistics predicts that over the next decade the nation will need to hire nearly 1.9 million additional teachers.
+The U.S. Bureau of Labor Statistics predicts that through 2031 the nation will need to hire nearly one million additional teachers.

 Special Certification Options